 Welcome to HSPA!

-The deadline to apply for Fall 2013 was December 3rd; late applications cannot be considered.
-All submitted applications are being processed during the month of December.
+The deadline to apply for Fall 2014 is December 1st; late applications cannot be considered.
+All submitted applications will be processed during the month of December.
 Complete applications will be sent to the HSPA Program office in early January for review by mid-January.
 We cannot respond to inquiries regarding applications; please check for your status updates on the SOPHAS site.
 Your patience is greatly appreciated.

 Ann Keller is an associate professor of health policy at the School of Public Health of the University of California, Berkeley.
 Her major fields of research are public administration and organization theory, health policy and environmental health policy.
 In all of her research, Keller pursues questions regarding the role of expertise in public decision making.
 Keller holds a PhD in political science from the University of California, Berkeley.
 Before coming to Berkeley, Keller was a member of the Political Science faculty at the University of Colorado, Boulder and completed a postdoctoral fellowship with the Robert Wood Johnson Scholars in Health Policy Research Program.